AlexeyAulov/Project-Management-Project/README.md

 # Project-Management-Project
-This project shows and introduces my groups approach to a given scenario given and the solution to it.
+This project shows and introduces my groups approach to a given scenario below and the solution to it.

 Scenario: The Two Offices